-Barbara has 2 children and gets tax credits.
-In March her eldest child, Julie, leaves school and starts work.
-Barbara contacts us straightaway to tell us about the change.
-We don't note the change until June and show Julie's leaving date as June.

-Barbara phones us to let us know of the mistake as soon as she gets her revised award notice, but we do not correct it until September.
-We would correct the decision so that it removes Julie from the award from March.
-Because Barbara has met her responsibilities, but we did not meet ours, we do not ask Barbara to pay back all of the overpayment that occurred from March to September.
+Barbara has two children and receives tax credits.
+In June her eldest child, Julie, leaves school and starts work.
+Barbara contacts us straight away to tell us about the change.
+We note the change, but by mistake record that Julie left school in March.
+Barbara contacts us to let us know of the mistake as soon as she receives her revised award notice, but we do not correct it until September.
+We would correct the decision so that it removes Julie from the award from 1 June and would get rid of any overpayment from March to 1 June.
+Because Barbara has met her responsibilities, but we did not meet ours, we do not ask Barbara to pay back all of the overpayment that occurred from 1 June until we corrected the error.